rexrainbow/phaser3-rex-notes/docs/docs/shader.md

     - `uniformKey` : `'iChannel0'`, `'iChannel1'`, `'iChannel2'`, or `'iChannel3'`.
     - `textureIndex` : `0`(for iChannel0), `1`(for iChannel1), `2`(for iChannel2), `3`(for iChannel3).
     - `textureData` : Additional texture data.
+    - `textureKey`: Key from the Texture Manager cache.
+It cannot be a single frame from a texture, only the full image.
+Lots of shaders expect textures to be **power-of-two sized**.
 - Sets a sampler2D uniform from a webgl texture.
     ```javascript
     shader.setSampler2DBuffer(uniformKey, texture, width, height, textureIndex);